JessicaK-011/JessicaK-011/README.md

 ---

 ## What I’m Working On

 **Maatri**
 A bilingual AI-powered QA chatbot built using **React** and **FastAPI**, leveraging a **Retrieval-Augmented Generation (RAG)** pipeline with dense retrieval, reranking, and instruction-tuned language models to deliver accurate, domain-specific responses.

-**KeyMate**
+**Hackex**
-A secure **end-to-end encrypted password manager** developed with **React, Node.js, Express, MongoDB, JWT, and RSA encryption**, focusing on client-side security, authentication, and safe credential recovery.
+A full-stack coding platform built using **MongoDB, Express.js, React.js, Tailwind CSS, and Docker**, featuring a collaborative code editor, syntax highlighting, auto-completion, leaderboards, and a secure Docker-based remote code execution engine supporting multiple languages.

 **Mockverse**
 An AI-driven mock interview platform built with **Next.js**, **Gemini AI**, and **Clerk authentication**, featuring real-time speech-to-text, role-specific question generation, performance analytics, and deployment on **Vercel**.